89th Infantry Regiment "Salerno": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Salerno" formed, together with the Brigade "Modena" and the 28th Field Artillery Regiment, the 8th Division.
+At the time the 89th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 On 26 March 1915 the regimental depot of the 89th Infantry Regiment in Genoa formed the 156th Infantry Regiment (Brigade "Alessandria").
 After Italy's entry into the war on 23 May 1915 the Brigade "Salerno" was deployed to the Italian front: in 1915 the regiment operated against Austro-Hungarian forces on Monte Mrzli.
-In May 1916 the regiment fought in the Battle of Asiago in the area of Val Marcai, where the regiment earned a Silver Medal of Military Valour for its defense of the Italian positions.
+In May 1916 the regiment fought in the Battle of Asiago in the area of Val Marcai, where the regiment earned a Silver Medal of Military Valor for its defense of the Italian positions.
 In June of the same year the regiment fought for control of Monte Interrotto.
 In September 1916 the brigade was on the Karst plateau, where it fought in the Seventh Battle of the Isonzo and the Eighth Battle of the Isonzo in the area of Nova Vas.

-On 15 February 1917 the depot of the 89th Infantry Regiment formed the 260th Infantry Regiment (Brigade "Murge").
+On 15 February 1917 the depot of the 89th Infantry Regiment formed the 260th Infantry Regiment, which on the following 26 February was assigned to the newly formed Brigade "Murge".
+The battalions for the two new regiments of the Brigade "Murge" were drawn from six existing brigades (Brigade "Acqui", Brigade "Bergamo", Brigade "Toscana", Brigade "Salerno", Brigade "Barletta", and Brigade "Catanzaro"), whose regiments each ceded two companies.
 In May 1917 the brigade fought in the Tenth Battle of the Isonzo at Hudi Log and in August of the same year in the Eleventh Battle of the Isonzo on the slopes of Monte Ermada.
 In October 1917 the brigade was deployed on Monte Matajur when the Battle of Caporetto began.
 On 26 October the Salerno was attacked on its flank by the Imperial German Army's 12th Division and forced to retreat with heavy losses.
 The 89th retreated from Matajur with 20 officers and 387 enlisted out of more than 3,000 troops the regiment had at the start of the battle, while the 90th Infantry Regiment retreated with eight officers and about 400 enlisted.
 During the following retreat to the Piave (river the two regiments lost almost all their remaining personnel.

 After Caporetto the brigade was rebuilt and in April 1918 assigned to the II Army Corps, which was deployed to the Western Front in France.
 There the brigade fought in July in the Second Battle of the Marne at Courmas and in the Bois de Vrigny.
 The brigade was then deployed at Chemin des Dames and in fall of 1918 it participated in the Hundred Days Offensive in the area of Sissonne.
-For their conduct in France the two regiments of the Brigade "Salerno" were both awarded a Silver Medal of Military Valour and the 89th Infantry Regiment was honored by the French with a Croix de guerre avec Palme de bronze.
+For their conduct in France the two regiments of the Brigade "Salerno" were both awarded a Silver Medal of Military Valor and the 89th Infantry Regiment was honored by the French with a Croix de guerre avec Palme de bronze.